Blowup analysis for a quasi-exact 1D model of 3D Euler and Navier-Stokes

-Thus, it captures some essential nonlinear features of the 3D Euler and Navier-Stokes equations and is very different from the Hou-Luo model, which is defined along the boundary $r=1$, instead of the symmetry axis $r=0$.
+Thus, it captures some essential nonlinear features of the 3D Euler and Navier-Stokes equations.
 In the same paper \cite{hou2008dynamic}, the authors proved the global regularity of the Hou-Li model by deriving a new Lyapunov functional, which captures the exact cancellation between advection and vortex stretching.

 The purpose of this paper is to study the singularity formation of a weak advection version of the Hou-Li model for smooth data.
 We introduce a parameter $a$ to characterize the relative strength between advection and vortex stretching, just like the gCLM model.
 Both inviscid and viscous cases are considered.
 We also prove the finite time singularity formation of the original inviscid Hou-Li model ($a=1$ and $\nu=0$) with $C^\alpha$ initial data.
 Inspired by the recent work of Chen \cite{chen2021regularity} for the De Gregorio model, we consider the case of $a < 1$ and treat $1-a$ as a small parameter.
 For the $C^\alpha$ initial data, we consider the original Hou-Li model with $a=1$ and $1-\alpha$ small.
 By using the dynamic rescaling formulation and analyzing the stability of the linearized operator around an approximate steady state of the original Hou-Li model ($a=1$), we prove finite time self-similar blowup.